Contents

 Don’t forget that time estimates are just that – estimates

 Designing and creating software is not like putting plastic pens together.
 It’s a hugely complicated task in which solutions to some problems often create ten other issues no one anticipated.
 Because of this, you can’t always judge precisely how much time a project will take.
 You probably shouldn’t be too angry about that and it doesn’t necessarily mean your software developers are incompetent.
 Try to be understanding, at least when the delays aren’t too long, and especially when they were caused by a change in the specification that was outside the coder’s control.
+Utilizing an employee time clock app can help track progress more accurately and offer better visibility into the team’s efforts.

 You should always leave yourself some breathing room when it comes to deadlines – for example, if your developers tell you they can do something by the 6th, tell the client it can be done by the 10th.
 If push comes to shove, you’ll have four days to fix whatever requires it (and if not, you’ll have additional time for testing or to summarize the project with your team).
 A buffer like that can be a lifesaver.
 It’s pretty much project management 101, but nonetheless worth mentioning.
 If the client really needs you to meet a certain deadline, tell that to your people honestly and explain why it has to be done.